Adekoreday/Conversation-Ai/readme.md

 The chat function is tailored to act as a helpful assistant and can be modified for different use cases.

-Context Management
+**Context Management**
 This project uses the MemorySaver checkpointer for simplicity, which retains a limited context window.

-Note: MemorySaver is not recommended for production.
+_Note: MemorySaver is not recommended for production.
-For production environments, consider using:
+For production environments, consider using_:

-SqliteSaver for lightweight persistence
+- SqliteSaver for lightweight persistence

-PostgresSaver for scalable, production-grade storage
+- PostgresSaver for scalable, production-grade storage

-Language Support
+**Language Support**
 Supports multilingual interaction, just start chatting in your preferred language.

 Future Improvements
-Improved CLI UX (spinner, markdown output)
+1. Improved CLI UX (spinner, markdown output)

-Plugin support
+2. Plugin support

-Multi-user memory handling
+3. Multi-user memory handling

-Web interface
+4. Web interface